 5.1 CODE OF ETHICS AND CONDUCT

-The CHIETA has adopted a Code of Ethics and Conduct and expects all directors, managers, and employees to subscribe to and abide by the principles set out therein.
+The CHIETA has adopted a Code of Ethics and Conduct and expects all its employees to subscribe to and abide by the principles set out therein.
 Contravention of the values and principles contained therein constitutes a disciplinary offence and non-compliance may lead to dismissal.
 The CHIETA acknowledges that non-compliance to the Code of Ethics constitute misconduct.

 5.2 SUSPENSION PENDING OUTCOME OF A DISCIPLINARY ENQUIRY